 Our body is home to about 300 to 500 different types of bacteria.
 They can be found in our gastrointestinal tract.
 While some of these bacteria are good and some bad, all of them are crucial to our gut health.
 Telling if our gut is healthy does not require us to act upon our feelings.
 There are clear signs that indicate a healthy gut, more … Continue reading Your gut and how it feels

+Does the facility offer memory care options?
 Not all aged care facilities are created alike.
 Some offer memory care options, while others do not.
 Independent living facilities, for example, are geared toward older adults who are able to live an active lifestyle.
 Assisted living facilities and skilled nursing facilities (also known as nursing homes) may offer memory care options for people with dementia.
 Before choosing … Continue reading Four Key Questions When Choosing A Residential Care Facility

 FirstCare Nursing Homes is an Irish-owned nursing home group committed to providing residential care services for older adults and frail patients for over 14 years.
 In this interview, Jane Bryne, the project coordinator for dementia care, discusses improving brain and heart health.
 How are the brain and heart connected?
 The brain and heart are two vital organs in the human body.
 Unknown to many, the … Continue reading Healthy Brain, Healthy Heart

 Risky drinking – defined as drinking at levels that put a person at risk of medical or social problems – has for centuries been viewed as an affliction of youth and immaturity.
 Yet, as the first wave of baby boomers reach retirement age, a startling trend is revealing itself: older adults are now drinking more than any previous cohort of retirees, with over 40 percent of older … Continue reading Alcohol And Ageing: The International Trends Worrying Health Researchers